danielemegna/openchat_symfony/README.md

 #### Refactoring notes

-- remove serialize / deserialize duplications
-- check single and plural inappropriate words
 - foreign key on user table for posts and followings?
 - test SqlLite repositories one method at time
+- remove *public* from test methods?